 19 Nov From Law Prof to Law Dean: Curse or Blessing?

 Both the question and the spectrum of answers are vital to me, today.
-Six weeks ago, I started my tenure as Dean at the Faculty of Law of the University of the West Indies, Cave Hill campus.
+Earlier this year, I started a stint as Dean at the Faculty of Law of the University of the West Indies, Cave Hill campus.
 Many scholars regard promotion to a deanship as more curse than blessing.
 As I was told when pondering the offer, hassles from managing an amalgam of academic and administrative colleagues easily neutralise the income and prestige bump.
-There is truth to this; as every law professor knows, we’re a quarrelsome bunch!
+There is truth to this; every law professor knows that we’re a quarrelsome bunch!
 If we add to this the financial challenges endemic to universities during neoliberal times—exacerbated by COVID-19, especially in the Caribbean—and my judgment even appears foolhardy.
-Six weeks later, and I still pinch myself each morning.
+Several months into the role, and I’m still delighted.

 Lesson #1: Leadership not Management

 Prior to venturing into the role, I held mentoring sessions with previous deans.
-These were invaluable and, throughout the past weeks, I returned to my notes to recall the wisdom they shared.
+These were invaluable and, throughout my tenure, I returned to my notes to recall the wisdom they shared.
 Within the wealth of their advice, one statement stands out: “you’re a leader, not a manager.”